Our Future Legal Mind 2020 winner was Joseph Kelen, while Mari Watkins and Janahan Sivanathan were named as runners up.

-Our Future Legal Mind judges Jonathan White and Adam Nabozny were hugely impressed by the quality of essays and videos submitted by this year's finalists.
+Our Future Legal Mind judges Jonathan White and Adam Nabozny were hugely impressed by the quality of essays and videos submitted by 2020's finalists.

 In this video, they give an overview of the 2020 competition and tell us what stood out to them about the runners up and winner.

 When he was named our Future Legal Mind 2020, Joseph had just completed his studies in Senior Status Law at the University of Cambridge and was getting ready to take his next step towards his dream of becoming a barrister.

 In his competition essay Joseph, from Beaconsfield, Buckinghamshire, focused on an area of the law which he wanted to see changed - the laws around vagrancy.